 Can I take courses online?

 Yes!
 URI offers more than one-hundred online courses, with new courses added every semester.
-After meeting with an advisor and determining what you need to complete your degree, you will be able to see which courses you can complete online, and which courses you will need to take on campus, in either Providence or Kingston.
+After meeting with an advisor and determining what you need to complete your degree, you will be able to see which courses you can complete online, and which courses you will need to take on campus, in Kingston.

 How will I know which courses I need to earn my degree?